FredKSchott/pika-pack/README.md

 Authoring JavaScript in 2013 was simple: Write JavaScript and hit `npm publish`.

 6 years later and things are more complicated: Modern JavaScript (and TypeScript, and Flow, and Reason, and...) no longer runs everywhere.
-The best libraries ship legacy code for Node.js alongside modern code for web bundlers, type definitions for TypeScript/VSCode users, bundled code for UNPKG, and more.
+To get around this, the best libraries ship legacy code for Node.js alongside modern code for web bundlers, type definitions for TypeScript/VSCode users, bundled code for UNPKG, and more.

 Of course it's up to you as the package author to figure all of this out on your own.

-**@pika/pack approaches the problem differently:**
+**@pika/pack tries to solve this problem differently:**

 - **Use simple, pluggable, zero-configuration builders to build your package.**
 - Each builder compiles your modern code for a single environment (like Node.js, ESM, UNPKG, Deno).
-- Each builder configures your `package.json` entrypoints (like `"main"` and `"module"`) automatically.
+- Each builder configures your built `package.json` entrypoints (like `"main"` and `"module"`) automatically.

 The result is a self-contained, ready-to-run `pkg/` dir, optimized and small by default (so no more `"files"` or `.npmignore` configuration to worry about when you decide to publish).